Why aren't my sheets staying on the bed? From size to technique, 5 common causes and how to easily fix each one

 (Image credit: Ettitude)

-'Using sheet straps or suspenders can be incredibly helpful' to secure fitted sheets, says Chelsey.
-In case you haven't come across them, sheet straps 'are small elastic bands that attach to the corners of your fitted sheet and anchor it tightly to the mattress.
+To stop bedding slipping, Chelsey Borson of Luna Leaps says, 'Using sheet straps or suspenders can be incredibly helpful to secure slipping sheets.
+These are small elastic bands that attach to the corners of your sheet and anchor it tightly to the mattress.
 This should prevent any slippage.'
-You don't even need to spend much money.
-For example, you can pick up a pack of four sheet suspenders for less than $3 per piece at Walmart.

-If you're really sick of your sheets and you want a whole new set, then Chelsey suggests that you 'look for sheets that have deep pockets and elastic all around the edges.
-This will help them stay snugly in place on your mattress, even with movement'.
+If however you're really sick of your slippery sheets and are in the market for a whole new set, Chelsey advises, 'Look for sheets that have deep pockets and elastic all around the edges.
+This will help them stay snugly in place on your mattress, even with movement.

 What's the best bed sheet material?